mfhepp/tinyswr/README.md

-**Update 2017-11-11:** In the meantime, I received, assembled and tested the PCBs for the current version 1.2 (dated October 24, 2017), and can confirm that these new PCB design works.
-If you ordered a PCB from OSH Park before October 24, 2017, you have to fix one minor bug in the layout with a  short piece of wire, see below for details.
+**Update 2017-11-11:** In the meantime, I received, assembled and tested the PCBs for the current version 1.2 (dated October 24, 2017), and can confirm that this new PCB design works.
+If you ordered a PCB from OSH Park before October 24, 2017, you have to fix one minor bug in the layout by means of a short piece of wire, see below for details.

 # TinySWR
 A tiny SWR and RF power indicator for QRP transceivers - just 20.98x14.38 mm!